orianmarx/Eventinfo/Schedule.md

 **12:30 PM:** Lunch: sandwiches and salads
 <br>*Rose Center Classroom #2 on 2nd Floor*

-1:00 - 5:00 PM&nbsp;  &nbsp;&nbsp;  &nbsp;	Public programming, including Lightning Talks and some hands-on youth stations
+**1:00 - 5:00 PM:** Public programming, including Lightning Talks and some hands-on youth stations
-<br><i>Feel free to take a quick break and sit in on a talk or try out a station if you’d like</i>
+<br>*Feel free to take a quick break and sit in on a talk or try out a station if you’d like*

 ####4:30 PM: HACKS SUBMITTED!
 <br>*You’ll have about an hour to get a snack and practice your pitch (2 minutes max!)*